-- (a) Where a literal application of this Article, due to special circumstances, would result in an unusual hardship in an individual case, a variance also may be granted by the Board of Zoning Appeals after receiving evidence that the applicant meets all of the following criteria: - Exceptional conditions pertaining to the property where the sign is to be located as a result of its size, shape, or topography, which are not applicable to other lands or structures in the area; - Granting the variance would not confer on the applicant any significant privileges which are denied to others similarly situated; - (3) The exceptional circumstances are not the result of action by the applicant; - (4) The requested variance is the minimum variance necessary to allow the applicant to enjoy the rights commonly enjoyed by others similarly situated; - (5) Granting of the variance would not violate more than one (1) standard of this Article; and

-- (6) Granting the variance would not result in allowing a sign that interferes with road or highway visibility or obstruct or otherwise interfere with the safe and orderly movement of traffic. - (b) No variance shall be granted to the height of a sign or the aggregate area of signs permitted on a lot. - (e)(b) No variance shall be granted which increases the size aggregate area, sign area or height of any sign more than twenty (20) percent of that allowed by this Chapter.
+- (a) Where a literal application of this Article, due to special circumstances, would result in an unusual hardship in an individual case, a variance may be granted by the Board of Zoning Appeals after receiving evidence that the applicant meets all of the following criteria: - (1) Exceptional conditions pertaining to the property where the sign is to be located as a result of its size, shape, or topography, which are not applicable to other lands or structures in the area; - (2) Granting the variance would not confer on the applicant any significant privileges which are denied to others similarly situated; - (3) The exceptional circumstances are not the result of action by the applicant; - (4) The requested variance is the minimum variance necessary to allow the applicant to enjoy the rights commonly enjoyed by others similarly situated; - (5) Granting of the variance would not violate more than one (1) standard of this Article; and - (6) Granting the variance would not result in allowing a sign that interferes with road or highway visibility or obstruct or otherwise interfere with the safe and orderly movement of traffic. - (b) No variance shall be granted to the height of a sign or the aggregate area of signs permitted on a lot. - (e)(b) No variance shall be granted which increases the size, aggregate area, sign area or height of any sign more than twenty (20) percent of that allowed by this Chapter. - (c) Notwithstanding the foregoing, the ZBA is empowered to grant variances to these provisions without a hardship determination.
+Instead, the ZBA should consider the size of the structure, its orientation, sign visibility historical use and number of the signs on the structure.